Austrian Air Force (1927–1938): History

-In 1919 the peace treaty meant the Republic of Austria was forbidden to operate military aircraft.
+In 1919 the Treaty of Versailles meant the Republic of Austria was forbidden to operate military aircraft.

 In 1927 the paramilitary Heimwehr organisation set up an air corps using Austrian, British and Italian aircraft (dissolved after the Anschluss in 1938).
 Its emblem was a red-white-red flag, with a white eagle on a green circle at its centre.

 In 1928 the Bundesheer (federal army) began secretly training pilots.
 In further consequence a technical infrastructure was created and aircraft ordered from Italy.
 In August 1933 the first military aeroplanes ordered by the republic (five Fiat CR.20 biplanes) were supplied.
 The Bundesheer began secretly equipping flying clubs in Vienna-Aspern and Graz-Thalerhof with Italian-built aircraft (Fiat Ansaldo and Caproni).

 In 1936, flight engineer Rosner from the Graz-Thalerhof base won the competition for designing a new national emblem, which was introduced in the same year.
 The white, equilateral triangle with the point facing downwards in a red disc was a completely new design and had (other than the flag or coats of arms) no prior basis.

 The airmens' barracks at Aspern were the only new barracks built in Vienna between the wars.
 The Austrian government planned the establishment of an air base in the Tulln Basin, however this plan was realised only by the German armed forces (nowadays: Brumowski Air base, near Langenlebarn).
 The uniform departed from all traditions and followed the international model: Grey jacket with four buttons as well as rocker emblem on the chest, and soft garrison caps more reminiscent of British models.

+Secret Military Training (1928–1933)

+In 1928, the Bundesheer (federal army) began clandestinely training pilots for the future Austrian Air Force.

+A technical infrastructure was developed, and orders for aircraft were placed, mainly from Italy.

+In August 1933, the Republic of Austria received its first military aircraft – five Fiat CR.20 biplanes.